Agent Skills for Claude Code | Secure Code Guardian

 Section titled “Constraints”MUST DO

-Section titled “MUST DO”- Hash passwords with bcrypt/argon2 (never plaintext)
+Section titled “MUST DO”- Hash passwords with bcrypt/argon2 (never MD5/SHA-1/unsalted hashes)

 - Implement rate limiting on auth endpoints